maflorido/NetCoreApi/README.md

 ## Accessing the Api

 Navigate to the url http://localhost:8090/swagger/index.html using your browser.
 There you will see the apis to use via Swagger UI.
+Then, click on the Switch to the Linux Containers option.